MyZenKey/sp-sdk-ios/README.md

 ## 2.0 Getting Started

+To get started integrating the ZenKey API with your applications, there are a few things you should do:

-Before you integrate with ZenKey, register your application and obtain valid `clientId` and `clientSecret` from the portal or by contacting a Customer Operation Specialist.
+* Register your application - Access the Service Provider portal to register your application and obtain a valid `clientId` and `clientSecret`.

-### 2.1 Client Information and Scopes

-Service providers decide how much client information they obtain from the user.
-In your setup, you can choose to have an experience with or without requiring a PIN or a biometric.

-Since applications must get authorization to access user information, scopes are used to define allowed actions.
-Scopes are implemented via OIDC and can be set to request profile information (such as email address, name, phone) to verify users.
-OpenID is the only required scope.
-All others are optional depending on the needs of your application.

-### 2.2 Pre-Release Git Access
+* Identify user information data your want to capture - The ZenKey enrollment process includes asking for personal user data.
+Of course, the user determines whether or not to submit this data to you.
+There are various user data  "scopes" already defined in the ZenKey API which you can select to be captured during the enrollment process, such as email address, name, phone number.
+* Identify if you need custom redirect URIs - Redirect URIs will be used for callbacks to several ZenKey services

-While the SDK is under development, we recommend maintaining the Provider SDK source code as a [git submodule](https://git-scm.com/docs/git-submodule).
+* Set up Git Access - While the SDK is under development (Pre-Release), we recommend maintaining the Provider SDK source code as a [git submodule](https://git-scm.com/docs/git-submodule).
 If that is not possible, download the source [here](https://git.xcijv.net/sp-sdk/sp-sdk-ios) and place it in your project directory.

 ```bash
 git submodule add https://git.xcijv.net/sp-sdk/sp-sdk-ios
 ```

-## 3.0 Add ZenKey SDK
+## 3.0 Download the ZenKey SDK

-During development, include the ZenKey SDK in your project.
-There are currently two ways to integrate ZenKey in your project: via CocoaPods or as a git submodule.
-Carthage may be supported in the future.
+From the Service Provider Portal, download the ZenKey SDK.
+Review the various components as noted in this README.

+To integrate ZenKey with your application project by:

+* Using CocoaPods, or
+* Adding the SDK source manually

+**NOTE:** Use of Carthage for development is not currently supported.

-### 3.1 CocoaPods
+### 3.1 Using CocoaPods

 You can include the ZenKey SDK in your project as a development CocoaPod.
-After you place the source code in your repository, add the following to your Podfile.
+After you place the source code in your repository, add the following code to your Podfile.

 ```ruby
   pod 'CarriersSharedAPI', path: '{your-relative-path}/CarriersSharedAPI.podspec'
 ```

-Then run `pod install`.
-This adds the local source to your application's workspace.
+Then, run`pod install`.
+This command adds the local source code to your application's workspace.

-### 3.2 Carthage

-More information coming soon - *Carthage* may be supported in the future.

-### 3.3 Adding ZenKey SDK Manually
+### 3.2 Adding the SDK Source Manually

-You can add the ZenKey SDK to your project manually:
+Another option for integrating the SDK is to add the source manually to your application process:

-1. Retrieve the source code.
-We recommend adding it as a [submodule](#pre-release-git-access), but you may also copy the source into a directory manually.
+1. Add the ZenKey source manually either as a git submodule or by copying the source directly to the project directory.
 1. Add `CarriersSharedAPI.xcodeproj` to your application's Xcode project.
 1. After adding the project, confirm that the deployment targets are less than or equal to your deployment target.
 1. View your project's "Embedded Binaries" under your project's "General" panel.
 Add the `CarriersSharedAPI` framework.
 Be sure to select the corresponding framework for the platform you are targeting (the iOS framework for an iOS target).

-1. Build and run to ensure that everything is working correctly.
+1. Build and run the project to ensure that everything is working correctly.

-## 4.0 Integration

-To integrate ZenKey into your iOS application you must first configure your `Info.plist` with your ZenKey client Id as well as your chosen redirect URI.

-### 4.1 Client ID
+## 4.0 Configure Client ID and Redirect URI
-All Service providers must add their application’s client Id to their `Info.plist`.

 Retrieve your client Id from the ZenKey dashboard and add the following key to your application’s `Info.plist`:

 ```xml
     <key>ProjectVerifyClientId</key>
     <string>{your application's client id}</string>
 ```

-### 4.2 Choosing a Redirect URI
-In addition to configuring a your client Id, Service providers must also specify one or more valid redirect URIs.
-The redirect URI will be passed as a vehicle for callbacks to the SDK to several ZenKey services.
-To make it easy to get up and running with ZenKey, all Service Providers are pre-configured with the redirect URI: `{your client Id}://com.xci.provider.sdk`.
-If you would like to use a different redirect URI you must configure it in the Service Provider Portal.
-See section 4.2.1 for more information.
+You also need to configure the redirect URI to be used.
+The redirect URI is used for callbacks to the SDK and several ZenKey services.
+You can use the default, pre-configured URI or create a custom redirect URI.

-In order to get up and running with this default configuration, all you need to do is to add your client Id as a custom scheme to your Info.plist:
+The default URI is  `{your client Id}://com.xci.provider.sdk`.
+Use this URI by adding your client Id to your `Info.plist` as a custom scheme:

 ```xml
     <key>CFBundleURLTypes</key>